FAA AviationMedical Exams

 A fee will be charged for processing Special Authorization paperwork to the FAA:

-$50 for physician review and forwarding; $100 for a current status report or written narrative covering outside medical records.
+$100 for a current status report or written narrative covering outside medical records.

 - Be at your best.
 Arrive well-rested, and avoid alcohol, caffeine, sodium, sugar, and large portions of carbohydrates eight hours prior to your exam.